NDCMS/lobster/README.md

 version of Python than you used to install Lobster, you may have to re-run the Lobster installation instructions below.

+**Ensure that the following instructions are issued within a CMSSW environment!**

 ## Dependencies

 ### CClab tools